 Looking to grab your ecommerce visitor’s attention and encourage them to take a specific action on your site?
-Modals could be the website element you and your team need to do just that!
-Commonly used by ecommerce brands, modals enable marketers to do everything from alert website visitors about a product launch to collecting email addresses of shoppers looking to snag a discount.
+Pop-up modals could be the website element you and your team need to do just that!
+Commonly used by ecommerce brands, pop-up modals enable marketers to do everything from alert website visitors about a product launch to announce an exciting new promotion.

-Whatever your use case may be, keep reading for a crash course in all things ecommerce modals!
-In this blog, we’ll cover what modals are and why you should use them, along with nine examples of modals from real ecommerce brands.
+Whatever your use case may be, keep reading for a crash course in all things ecommerce pop-up modals!
+In this blog, we’ll cover what modals are and why you should use them, along with three examples of pop-up modals from real ecommerce brands.

-A modal, also known as a lightbox, is a webpage component that appears in front of and disables all other content on the page.
-To resume interaction with the main content, website visitors must interact with the modal by taking the specific action featured or closing it.
-Modals are commonly used in ecommerce to direct users' focus toward a desired action or important information on a website.
+A pop-up modal, also known as a lightbox, is a webpage component that appears in front of and disables all other content on the page.
+To resume interaction with the main content, website visitors must interact with the pop-up modal by taking the specific action featured or closing it.
+Pop-up modals are commonly used in ecommerce to direct users' focus toward a desired action or important information on a website.

 Why You Should Use Modals in Ecommerce